imstellar/assignment2/README.md

 Over this page, I aim to document my Designs, Developements, Testing and Provide an Evaluation for my website project assignment.
 There are 4 distinct sections that have their own sub-sections which aim to describe and fulfil a specific portion of the criteria described in the assignment brief.

 ## 1 - Design
+Within this section, I aim to use the requirements as specified in the brief to produce designs including Colour Themes, Styles, Layouts and Such.
+With these designs I establish how the website will Look, Flow and Function.
 ### 1.1 - Analysing client requirements

 ### 1.2 - Colour schemes & Typography